dmaida/document-classifier/README.md

 arguements as the main.py listed above. grep.py MUST take the final test directory (e.g. python3 grep.py ./data/TEST/)

-2) With our auto corrected improvement.
-Due to the inefficiency of this method (3+ hr. runtime) we have excluded that from the default improvements to run in main.py.
+2) With our auto corrected improvement, due to the inefficiency of this method (3+ hr. runtime) we have excluded that from the default improvements to run in main.py.
 We have included a directory with the initial data autocorrect and you may simply give that as an arguement.
 It was too much effort for too little reward to automate it.